pmckeown/dependency-track-maven-plugin/README.md

 ### Upload Bill of Material
 Upload a Bill of Material (BOM) to a Dependency-Track server.
 By default this uploads the bom.xml and creates (or updates if already present) a project on the Dependency-Track server with the name and version that map to the current maven project artifactId and version.
-Set the
+Set the projectName or projectVersion properties if you want to override the project name or version.

 #### POM Usage
 Binds by default to the Verify Phase in the Maven lifecycle in line with